 A meal plan is a pre-paid account for your on-campus meals.
 At the start of the term, you pay for all the meals you will eat in the dining centers for the semester.
-Then you just swipe your student ID every time you enter a dining area.
-All meal plans include Bearcat Card dollars (BCC) that provide added flexibility to use at other eateries on campus, such as the Food Court in Tangeman University Center (TUC).
+Then you just swipe your Bearcat Card every time you enter a dining area.
+All meal plans have the option to include Bearcat Card dollars that provides added flexibility to use at other eateries on or off campus, such as the Food Court in Tangeman University Center (TUC).

-Participation in the meal plan is an important part of the support system provided by living on campus.
+Participation in the meal plan is an important part of the support system provided by living in university housing.
 It is one element that enhances the academic efforts and social adjustment of new students and provides health and convenience benefits to all students.

 All first-year students with a university housing agreement must purchase the All-Access Meal Plan.
 First-year residential students are identified by the year of their Tuition Guarantee Cohort listed in Catalyst, and not based on the number of college credit hours earned.

 For example, if you’re applying for UC Housing during the 23-24 academic year and your code is TG2324, then the All-Access meal plan is required, even if a student has more than 30 academic credit hours.
 However, if your code is TG2223, the All-Access meal plan is not required.

 Various options are available for upperclassmen living on or off campus as well as faculty and staff.

 The meal plan comes with access to our on-campus Dietitian, who offers guidance on nutritious dining choices in the dining centers, organizes special events, and offers one-on-one personal consultations.